blinchik/git/README.md

 ## Cloning Gitlab Projects

-This command allow you to clone all Projects under a given Gitlab Group and all of it's Subgroubs
+This command allow you to clone all Projects under a given Gitlab Group and all of it's Subgroubs.

+The Gitlab private access token should be set as environment variable `"GITLAB_PRIVATE_TOKEN"`

 ```sh
 # Build and move to user available scripts